The Epiphone Les Paul Custom PRO

 Checking and comparing the price between the Custom Pro and the Standard Pro, you can see only a slight difference.

 You are assured that you can get an upgraded and customized Les Paul guitar without breaking the bank.

-Now, who don’t want a guitar that even used by a legend on stage?
+Now, who doesn’t want a guitar that is even used by a legend on stage?